implydata/plywood/docs/intro-for-druid.md

-# plywood <3 Druid
+# Plywood <3 Druid

-**Note this section is being written right now**

-This section is devoted to explaining plywood with the assumption you are coming from the Druid world.
+This section is devoted to explaining Plywood with the assumption you are coming from the Druid world.
 A familiarity with the Druid query language is expected here.

 There are many Druid [libraries](http://druid.io/docs/0.6.171/Libraries.html) out there but they are 1-1 wrappers of